Area Guide: The upmarket Hertfordshire village of Aldenham

 Aldenham Country Park is a beautiful 175-acre green space offering activities for all ages, from pony rides to survival workshops.
 They also have a 100 Aker Wood trail, with Pooh Bear themed attractions along the route, as well as the option to camp, and even glamp, within the facilities.

-The Aldenham Adventure Playground is an outdoor and indoor play, area also based in the country park, while Aldenham Sailing Club offers dinghy sailing to members of all abilities from the park’s a 60-acre lake.
+The Aldenham Adventure Playground is an outdoor and indoor play area, also based in the country park.

 Food